Nishanth-works/LLM_PDF_project/README.md

 ### Conclusion

-Zania PDF Chat App demonstrates the power of LLM techniques with user-friendly interfaces.
+ PDF Chat App demonstrates the power of LLM techniques with user-friendly interfaces.
 It serves as a useful tool for extracting and interacting with information from PDF documents, showcasing the potential of AI in information retrieval and processing.